shamanec/GADS-devices-provider/docs/setup.md

 2. Install Go 1.17 or higher (that is what I'm using, lower might also work)

 ## Update the environment in ./configs/config.json
-1. Set Selenium Grid connection - `true` or `false`. `true` attempts to connect each Appium server to the Selenium Grid instance defined in the same file
+``1.
+Set Selenium Grid connection - `true` or `false`. `true` attempts to connect each Appium server to the Selenium Grid instance defined in the same file  `` At the moment Selenium Grid connection does not work!

 ## Run the provider server
 1. Execute `go build .` and `./GADS-devices-provider`